On the typical and atypical solutions to the Kuramoto equations: Introduction

+In the second part of this paper, we provide an explicit, combinatorial description for such exceptional coupling coefficients.
+In particular, we show that the set of exceptional coupling coefficients can be characterized by ``balanced subnetworks''.

-Even though the generic behavior holds for almost all parameters, understanding the two types of non-generic behavior is still of interest.
-First, the roots of the Kuramoto equations may remain isolated but the total number can drop below the generic root count.
-The second part of this paper considers this situation and aims to answer the following. \begin{question} What are the conditions on the coupling coefficients under which the complex roots count for Kuramoto equations will drop below the generic root count? \end{question} Furthermore, for certain networks, we answer the following. \begin{question} What is the gap between the generic root count and actual root count? \end{question} For the second type of non-generic behavior, non-isolated solutions may appear.
-Ashwin, Bick, and Burylko analyzed certain types of non-isolated solutions in complete networks of identical oscillators \cite{AshwinBickBurylko2016Identical}.
-A concrete example of this in a network of four identical oscillators with uniform coupling coefficients was described in \cite[Example 2.1]{coss2018locating}.
-The existence of non-isolated equilibria for cycle networks was discovered by Lindberg, Zachariah, Boston and Lesieutre \cite{LindbergZachariahBostonLesieutre2022Distribution}.
-Recent work by Sclosa shows that for every $d \geq 1$ there is a Kuramoto network whose stable equilibria form a manifold of dimension $d$ \cite{sclosa2022kuramoto}.
-In the last part, we aim to answer the following.
+For the Kuramoto equations with exceptional coupling coefficients, there are two possibilities.
+Either all complex solutions remain isolated but the total number drops below the generic root count, or non-isolated solution components appear.
+In the second case, there are infinitely many solutions, forming curves, surfaces, or geometric structures of even higher dimension.

+Ashwin, Bick, and Burylko analyzed non-isolated solutions in complete networks of identical oscillators \cite{AshwinBickBurylko2016Identical}.
+A concrete example of a network of four identical oscillators with uniform coupling coefficients was described in \cite[Example 2.1]{coss2018locating}.
+Non-isolated solutions for cycle networks was discovered by Lindberg, Zachariah, Boston and Lesieutre \cite{LindbergZachariahBostonLesieutre2022Distribution}.
+Recent work by Sclosa shows that for every $d \geq 1$ there is a Kuramoto network whose stable equilibria form a manifold of dimension $d$ \cite{sclosa2022kuramoto}, which, arguably, shows that the study of non-isolated solutions deserves more serious attention.
+This is further supported by the recent paper of Harrington, Schenck, and Stillman \cite{harrington2023kuramoto}, which shows that for any 2-connected graph that contains a 3-let, there are parameters for which the Kuramoto equations have a non-isolated solution set.
+It is within this context, that the third part of this paper aims to provide some explicit and constructive answers to the following.

-\begin{question} What are the conditions on the coupling coefficients under which there exist non-isolated synchronization configurations?
-What are these configurations? \end{question}
+\begin{question} What are the conditions on the network parameters under which the Kuramoto equations have infinitely many solutions? \end{question}